-I was born in London, the first generation child of Indian immigrants.
-I went to a comprehensive then a grammar school, where I won a scholarship to Oxford.
+I was born in London, the first generation child of Indian immigrants – and I owe them more gratitude than I ever gave them growing up, for all the struggles they faced.
+After a comprehensive school (put in the D-stream thank you) I won a scholarship to Oxford.
 I’ve since had the honour of representing English literature for the British Council.

-I believe in nurture easily as much as nature and I’m deeply influenced by the natural world and its vulnerable state.
-As a city child when we went for walks to our local urban brook (when sticklebacks still swam there) my mother used to quote from As You Like It:
+I believe nurture is easily as important as nature – and that nurture is now what nature most needs.
+Nurture, protection and champions.
+As a city child at our local urban brook (when sticklebacks still swam there) my mother would stand us on a concrete bridge and quote from As You Like It:

 And this our life, exempt from public haunt, Finds tongues in trees, books in the running brooks, Sermons in stones, and good in everything.
 I would not change it.